andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 	<figcaption class="figure-caption">She's just the best</figcaption>
 </figure>

-The missive consists of a simple command, "you should do this," accompanied by a link to a post from the American Dance Festival with the headline
+The missive consists of a simple command: "You should do this."
+The directive is accompanied by a link to a post from the American Dance Festival with the headline
 <a href="https://www.instagram.com/p/CpLbgk9J-FI/?igshid=MzRlODBiNWFlZA==" target="_blank" rel="noreferrer noopener">*"Audition Opportunity for NC-based Performers"*</a>.

 Huh?
 An audition opportunity?
 Why on earth would she send me this?
 I